Digital Philology B.A.

 This year, everything might be very different, but with the TU Darmstadt you have a great partner at your side who is working to keep everyone connected during the Corona crisis.
 Are you wondering if and how your programme is affected?
 Then make an appointment with the Central Student Advisory Service.
 The team is always there for you, especially during Corona, and can advise you by phone, e-mail or in a Zoom meeting.
 Whatever works best for you.

-Hey, my name is Moritz and I’m studying Digital Philology at TU Darmstadt.
-You can find out here why I chose such a specialty degree programme and why I especially profit from enjoy working together with other departments.
-Maybe we’ll run into each other soon at TU Darmstadt on Campus Stadtmitte or we’ll get to know each other through my work on the faculty council and as a member of the university student council.
+Hey, my name is Moritz and I’m studying Digital Philology at the TU Darmstadt.
+You can find out here why I chose such a specialty degree programme and why I especially profit from and enjoy working together with other departments.
+Maybe we’ll run into each other at TU Darmstadt on Campus Stadtmitte or we’ll get to know each other through my work on the faculty’s council and as a member of the university student council.
 If you see me around, please feel free to say hi!